awsdocs/aws-storagegateway-user-guide/doc_source/manage-on-premises-common.md

 1. In the VMware VSphere client, restart your gateway\.

-After your gateway restarts, reconfigure the adapter you just added to make sure that network connectivity to the Internet is established\.
+After your gateway restarts, reconfigure the adapter you just added to make sure that network connectivity to the internet is established\.

 **To configure the adapter for the network**